 At the end of the day though, we’re all living on the same “pale blue dot” with some getting a huge advantage only by luck of birth.

-We can live life suspicious of others’ motives or we can live it understanding that making a living in one country is a completely different process and experience that the one you’ve been born into.
+I can live life suspicious of others’ motives or I can live it understanding that making a living in one country is a completely different process and experience that the one I was lucky enough to be born into.

 Just keep traveling

-You’ll figure out the best way to deal with the challenges you’re not used to when you travel, including overwhelming experiences like being swarmed by pushy street vendors.
+You’ll figure out the best way to deal with the challenges you’re not used to when you travel, including overwhelming experiences like being swarmed by pushy salespeople.

 It just takes a mix of experience and empathy.